 There are around 13 types of hawkweed that are native to North America.
 These are capable of overtaking fields in a short period of time.
 Recognizing the plant is imperative to controlling hawkweed species that are not native.

-The plant has an attractive brightly colored dandelion-like flower that rises from a short rosette of 4- to 6-inch long flat, narrow leaves.
+The plant has an attractive brightly colored dandelion like flower that rises from a short rosette of 4 to 6 inch (10-20 cm.) long, flat, narrow leaves.
 The leaves are covered in fine hairs, the number of which varies by species.
-Hawkweed stems contain a milky sap and may extend 10 to 36 inches out from the plant.
-The perennial weed forms stolens, which further spread the plant.
+Hawkweed stems contain a milky sap and may extend 10 to 36 inches (25-91 cm.) out from the plant.
+The perennial weed forms stolons, which further spread the plant.

 Types of Hawkweed Invaders